 Rob Dehlinger (DEL-in-jur) is a composer, performer, and recording artist living in the San Francisco Bay Area.
-Since 2006 he has performed over 200 shows a year as the trumpet player and backup singer with jump-blues band Stompy Jones.
+Since 2006 he has performed over 200 shows a year, primarily as the trumpet player and backup singer with jump-blues band Stompy Jones.

 Rob has appeared on the PBS specials "A Taste of Chanukah" and "A Taste of Passover", as well as the SF Bay Area Arts show, "Spark".
 He has been heard on NPR and on stages throughout the United States, from Disneyland's Carnation Plaza (where he's appeared monthly for many years) to Lincoln Center's Midsummer Night Swing in Manhattan.
 He's toured Europe and Australia, and has played most every type of music from Mariachi to Free Jazz.

-In 2012 Dehlinger began a year-long, self-imposed weekly songwriting challenge which resulted in "Songs 4 My Friends", a 52-song project.
+In 2012 Dehlinger began a year-long, self-imposed weekly songwriting challenge which resulted in "Songs For My Friends", a 52-song project.
 "Songs For My Friends, Volume 1" was released commercially on December 18, 2014.

 Rob holds a Master of Music degree in Jazz Performance from the New England Conservatory in Boston, Massachusetts, and teaches music at Los Medanos College.